syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-DigitalSignature.md

 ## Adding Timestamps to a PDF document using external signing

-The Syncfusion Essential PDF is a comprehensive, high-performance[.NET PDF library](https://www.syncfusion.com/document-processing/pdf-framework/net) that enables you to create, read, and edit PDF documents programmatically without relying on Adobe dependencies.
-With this library, you can add timestamps to a PDF document using external signing in C#.

-This section details the process of adding a timestamp during external signing.
-We provide a solution that generates a timestamp response from a timestamp server URI using the [BouncyCastle](https://www.nuget.org/packages/Portable.BouncyCastle) library.
-The accepted timestamp token complies with the RFC3161 standard.
+This section explains how to add a timestamp to a PDF document during the external signing process.
+We have implemented a solution that generates a timestamp response from a timestamp server URI using the [BouncyCastle](https://www.nuget.org/packages/Portable.BouncyCastle) library.
+The accepted timestamp token follows the RFC3161 standard.

 N> In this example, we have used the open-source [BouncyCastle](https://www.nuget.org/packages/Portable.BouncyCastle) library.
 Ensure you review its licensing before including it in your production environment.
 Alternatively, you can directly use the timestamp token provided by your service provider.